autonome/metafluff/posts/2017/07/21/i-am-a-tab-hoarder/index.md

 ## Start-up Time

-Graph of startup time with 1691 tabs across Firefox versions 20, 30, 40 and 50 - 56:
+Graph of startup time with 1691 tabs across Firefox versions 20, 30, 40 and 50 - 56.
+The Y axis is *minutes*.
+Yes, Firefox 51 took almost *8 MINUTES* to start up.
+However, as of Firefox 55 it only takes *15 seconds*.
+For 1691 tabs.
+Really.
+I no longer fear restarts.
+Lately, I just restart Firefox for fun sometimes.

 ![Startup time](startup.png)